yratof/algoliasearch-woocommerce/docs/src/frequently-asked-questions.md

 ---
-title: Algolia search for WooCommerce quick start
+title: Frequently asked questions
-description: Getting started guide to get you up and running.
+description: Common questions and answers about the Algolia plugin for WooCommerce.
 layout: page.html
 ---
 ## Remove some sorting options